GAMSAT Section 3 - How To Prepare In 2021

 Let's be clear, I'm not recommending you attempt this, there's no guarantee you can get 70% in papers 1 and 2 or even just 50% in paper 3.

-However this scenario illustrates that your situation is not as bad as you think if you don't know much science.
+However this scenario illustrates that your situation is not as bad as you think if you're doing Gamsat without having studied science before.

-Your performance in the ACER practice tests and the ACER essay marking service will give you a good idea how well you can do in the first two sections.
+Your performance in the ACER practice tests and the ACER essay marking service will give you a good idea how well you can do in the first two sections and in the science section.

 In the UK: